zitaoliu/zitaoliu.github.io/_posts/2016-06-19-convex-optimization-local-minima-are-global-minima.md

 ---
 layout:     post
-title:      Proof of "For convex optimization problems, local minima are global minima."
+title:      Local minima are global minima in convex optimization.
-date:       2015-10-21 16:03:29
+date:       2016-06-19 16:03:29
 summary:    I would like to show how to prove "For convex optimization problems, local minima are global minima."
 categories: cs ml optimization
 ---